 Who doesn’t love bananas?
 Well, I guess there is no one!
 Bananas are extremely delicious and healthy.
 They are oozing with so many essential nutrients and have a wide-array of health benefits.
 Aside from the usual benefits of bananas, can it also be beneficial for gout?
 Well, that is exactly what we’re going to talk about in this article –the benefits of bananas for gout and for the health in general.
-Read on to this article and you’ll know how good this fruit is for the health.
+Read on to this article and you’ll know how good this fruit is for gout.

 Bananas for Gout: The Fruit